 - (3).
-The course develops mathematical and computer techniques commonly used in analyzing management problems.
+The course covers develops mathematical and computer techniques commonly used in analyzing management problems.
 Several topics are covered, including decision making theory, linear and nonlinear programming, network models, and simulation applications; these and other techniques in the business setting will be stressed. - BAD 505 ADMINISTRATIVE THEORY.
 (3).
 A study of the development and evolution of management thought.
-Special attention will be given to the individuals who have contributed models to the solution of management problems. - BAD 510 ADVANCED PERSONNEL MANAGEMENT.
+Special attention will be given to the individuals who have contributed models to the solution of management problems.

+BAD 510 ADVANCED PERSONNEL MANAGEMENT.
 (3).
 An extensive examination of some principles and techniques applicable to problems of staffing, training, labor relations and wages.
 Emphasis upon current research and literature.

-- BAD 516 THESIS.
+BAD 516 THESIS.
 (6). (consult graduate advisor).
-Prerequisite: completion of 24 credit hours of graduate work. - BAD 535 RISK MANAGEMENT.
+Prerequisite: completion of 24 credit hours of graduate work.

+BAD 535 RISK MANAGEMENT.
 (3).
 A study of the problems faced by the risk manager in a business enterprise.
-Emphasis is given to specific functions of risk management. - BAD 541 INVESTMENTS.
+Emphasis is given to specific functions of risk management.

+BAD 541 INVESTMENTS.
 (3).
 Various types of investment media will be surveyed.
-Major emphasis will be on basic principles of investment, the construction of an investment portfolio, security analysis, sources and uses of information and the mechanism for investment. - BAD 545 CORPORATE STRATEGY.
+Major emphasis will be on basic principles of investment, the construction of an investment portfolio, security analysis, sources and uses of information and the mechanism for investment.

+BAD 545 CORPORATE STRATEGY.
 (3).
 A study of modern day corporate strategy employing concepts from management theory, organizational behavior, government regulation, international business and culture.
-Special attention will be given to structure, systems and power within corporations. - BAD 550 CORPORATE FINANCE.
+Special attention will be given to structure, systems and power within corporations.

+BAD 550 CORPORATE FINANCE.
 (3).
 A study of financial theory and decision models as applied to financial analysis, planning and control.
-Also, valuation and financial structures are studied for managerial decision-making purposes. - BAD 555 FINANCIAL STATEMENT ANALYSIS.
+Also, valuation and financial structures are studied for managerial decision-making purposes.

+BAD 555 FINANCIAL STATEMENT ANALYSIS.
 (3).
-A comprehensive and up-to-date treatment of the analysis of financial statements as an aid to decision making. - BAD 560 BUSINESS FORECASTING.
+A comprehensive and up-to-date treatment of the analysis of financial statements as an aid to decision making.

+BAD 560 BUSINESS FORECASTING.
 (3).
 Explores modern techniques of forecasting; emphasis placed on application of these techniques to business situations.
-Topics include the time-series casual methods and the evaluation of forecasts. - BAD 565 INTERNATIONAL BUSINESS.
+Topics include the time-series casual methods and the evaluation of forecasts.

+BAD 565 INTERNATIONAL BUSINESS.
 (3).
-An introduction to international business; examines business activities through the study of social, cultural, economic and political systems of home and host countries. - BAD 570 OPERATIONS AND SUPPLY CHAIN MANAGEMENT.
+An introduction to international business; examines business activities through the study of social, cultural, economic and political systems of home and host countries.

+BAD 570 OPERATIONS AND SUPPLY CHAIN MANAGEMENT.
 (3).
 An intensive study of selected topics in production management.
-An evaluation of trends in the development of management theory and philosophy. - BAD 571/PAD 571 PUBLIC ADMINISTRATION IN THE POLITICAL PROCESS.
+An evaluation of trends in the development of management theory and philosophy.

+BAD 571/PAD 571 PUBLIC ADMINISTRATION IN THE POLITICAL PROCESS.
 (3).
 A study of public administration and bureaucracy.
 The systems approach to managing the public sector and the conflict of the hierarchy of systems.
-The political influence on the decision-making process. - BAD 573 ORGANIZATIONAL BEHAVIOR AND ADMINISTRATION.
-(3).
-Provides an understanding of the important ideas and concepts which have been developed for the effective management of an organization.
-Major topics include organizational theory, process of change, individual organizational relationships, and problems of communication and motivation.
-Emphasis on human aspects of management.
+The politics of the hierarchy of systems.
+The political influence on the decision-making process.